-S-Finanzgruppe's assigned b1 Profitability score is positioned in-line with its initial score and the weakest individual factor that we assing to Germany largest financial institutions group.
-Our assessment is based on the combined results of all member banks and reflects the expectation that savings banks and Landesbanks are increasingly challenged by the low interest rate environment, which, more recently, is compounded by the negative economic repercussion from the coronavirus pandemic.
+S-Finanzgruppe's assigned b1 Profitability score is two notches below its initial score, the weakest individual factor that we assing to Germany largest financial institutions group.
+Our assessment is based on the combined results of all member banks and reflects the expectation that savings banks and Landesbanks are increasingly challenged by the low interest rate environment, which, more recently, is compounded by the negative economic repercussion from the coronavirus pandemic which will lead to rising credit provisions.